icorbrey/violentmonkey-scripts/README.md

 ## Installation

-Go to your script of choice in GitHub, then click the button marked "Raw".
-ViolentMonkey should automatically open it up for installation.
+1. Navigate to any of the scripts in my repo.
+2. Click the button marked "Raw".
+3. If ViolentMonkey doesn't automatically open, then copy the URL, open ViolentMonkey manually, and click "New > Install from URL".
-Verify that this is the script that you would like to install, then click "Install".
-You're done!
+4. Verify the script is correct, then click "Confirm installation".
+5. Done!

 ## License